strugee/strugee.github.com/src/blog/new-programming-language-part-i-handlers.md

-# Post information
+---

-This post was published as "New programming language part I: Handlers" on "1485446360 UTC-5" by "Alex Jordan", and was categorized as "personal,blaggregator".
+title: "New programming language part I: Handlers"

-# Post text
+time:
+  epoch: 1485446360
+  utcoffset: "UTC-5"
+author: "Alex Jordan"
+categories:
+  - personal
+  - blaggregator
+---

 So my latest project at the [Recurse Center][] is a new programming language, as yet unnamed.
 Basically this was inspired by my [security design][] presentation in which I laid out a couple ways you can improve programs' security designs, like process separation.
 And it occurred to me: why is this so difficult?
 Something should be doing this for me.
 Enter... whatever the hell I end up calling my language.